 1. Google and Bing Pay Per Click

 Google Pay-Per-Click is still the gold standard for direct hotel marketing, and it may be more important than ever before.
 Bing doesn’t have as much search volume as Google, however, in some cases, it has an even higher return on investment and can be less competitive than Google.
-Recently, at the HSMAI digital marketing conference, Google reported that 50% of all hotel search is now done on mobile.
+Last year, at the HSMAI digital marketing conference, Google reported that 50% of all hotel search is now done on mobile.
 This is huge because, on mobile devices, a higher amount of clicks by % are happening in paid search results vs clicks in paid search by % on desktop.
 Unlike in the past, there isn’t as much free organic traffic as there used to be.
 Hotel pay-per-click marketing is now even surpassing organic search in traffic for many hotels in our portfolio.

 Here is a look at the click ratio on ads in mobile paid search vs desktop for one of our clients.
 You can see the impressions, clicks, and the cost is heavily skewed towards mobile devices.
 This makes it incredibly important to have a fast, mobile-optimized website with an incredibly good mobile booking engine.
 Without these two complementary strategies in place, it almost doesn’t even make sense to buy search traffic, it likely won’t convert.